JanneMattila/www/docs/_posts/2025/2025-01-06-mi-and-across-tenants.markdown

 [REST Client](https://marketplace.visualstudio.com/items?itemName=humao.rest-client)
 extension.

-To connect to remote machine, just use the _Remote-SSH_ commands:
+To connect to a remote machine, just use the _Remote-SSH_ commands:
 {% include imageEmbed.html imagesize="60%" link="/assets/posts/2025/01/06/mi-across-tenants/vscode-remote-ssh.png" %}

 The bottom left corner shows that you're connected to the remote: